IMPERIAL CHALLENGE-April 16, 2022

 At top of T Bar continue straight up Imperial Ridge: the shoulder of Peak 8.

-Continue climbing to very top of Imperial Chair
+Continue climbing to very top of Imperial Chair and then bootpack to the Summit of Peak 8

-Descend Imperial Ridge to just above top of T Bar
+From the top of the Imperial Chair, descend Imperial Ridge to just above top of T Bar

-Turn left out the North Pole Gate
+Turn left out the North Bowl Gate

 This will merge you onto Pika